April 10, 2020

 We know that now more than ever, educators are working tirelessly to support students and their families in navigating stress and uncertainty around COVID-19.
 In order to help you help others, you need to know how to support your own well-being.

-Presented in partnership with Kaiser Permanente and Sanford Harmony, our recent webinar, “Stress Management for Educators,” focused on self-acceptance and self-awareness of stress patterns and provided ways to help build acceptance and awareness of others.
+Presented in partnership with Kaiser Permanente and Harmony SEL, our webinar, “Stress Management for Educators,” focused on self-acceptance and self-awareness of stress patterns and provided ways to help build acceptance and awareness of others.

 Supporting caregivers in this way helps them not only promote their own well-being, but also model healthy habits for kids – which empowers kids to express and manage their feelings in a healthy way, too.

-Share the webinar with your students’ families using the letter below to help reduce stress and prepare your school community to return to school with a sense of calm and readiness:
+Share the webinar with your students’ families using the letter below to help reduce stress and create a supportive learning environment with a sense of calm and readiness:

 We know that these are stressful times and we are dedicated to supporting you in any way we can.
-Recently, the Alliance for a Healthier Generation, in partnership with Kaiser Permanente and Sanford Harmony, presented a 30-minute stress management webinar*.
+This 30-minute stress management webinar* was presented by Alliance for a Healthier Generation, in partnership with Kaiser Permanente and Sanford Harmony.

 Although the title references “educators,” we believe the tips are useful to any person at this time.
 We know that providing a stable, loving home helps to buffer the impacts of stress for you and your children.
 We encourage you to watch this with other adults in your household and practice some of these tips.